 Note: Techniques for quantifying rates of and costs associated with transit employee illnesses, physical impairments, injuries, and other health-related concerns should rely on available national and state databases, industry health fund information, and actuarial data.

-At a minimum, in response to the stated objectives, the research plan should address the following tasks:
+In response to the stated objectives, the research plan addresses the following tasks:

 1. Identify the scope and scale of transit worker health issues and related safety concerns.